pinskylab/kelpEVOL_fq_gz_processing/README.md

 <details><summary>13.
 Calculate the percent of reads lost in each step</summary>
 <p>

+This is now accomplished in another way using the process_sequencing_metadata repo.
+Move onto the next step

 <!--

 ## **13. Calculate the percent of reads lost in each step**